department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/research-readout-and-post-tasks.md

 - [ ] Readout(s) conducted
 - [ ] Findings added to Research Repo
 - [ ] Notes and synthesis materials scrubbed of PII, posted to github, and linked to report
-- [ ] Session recordings and transcripts deleted from your local machine
+- [ ] Session recordings and transcripts deleted from your computer